CivilEngEC/BasicCivilEng/README.md

 This class will constitude a blueprint and parent class for Units in Civil Engineering

 #### Arguments
--value(float): the magnitude of the physical quantity -unit(str): the unit of messurement of the physical quantity
+-value(float): the magnitude of the physical quantity  <br />
+-unit(str): the unit of messurement of the physical quantity  <br />
+-decimal(int): the number of significance decimal that will be use to represent as string  <br />

 #### Methods